Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 * The drivers directory contains various partial and or complete implementations of the PSA unified driver interface, one directory per cryptographic code base source.
-The first of them being the builtin directory hosting the PSA cryptography repository self-contained implementation of the PSA unified driver interface.
+The first of them being the builtin directory hosting the PSA-Crypto repository self-contained implementation of the PSA unified driver interface.

 #### First phase considerations